RubixML/ML/docs/datasets/api.md

 ```

 ## Dropping Rows and Columns
-Drop the row at the given index and return the new dataset:
+Drop the row at the given index:
 ```php
 public dropRow(int $index) : self
 ```

-Drop the rows at the given indices and return the new dataset:
+Drop the rows at the given indices:
 ```php
 public dropRows(array $indices) : self
 ```

-Drop the column at the given index and return the new dataset:
+Drop the column at the given index:
 ```php
 public dropColumn(int $index) : self
 ```

-Drop the columns at the given indices and return the new dataset:
+Drop the columns at the given indices:
 ```php
 public dropColumns(array $indices) : self
 ```